REL 502 Public Humanities & Religious Studies: Foundations

 This graduate seminar introduces students to public humanities and digital humanities approaches to the study of religion.
 Students learn methods and tools for conducting digital research and explore ways to communicate theoretical and religious studies research to public audiences through digital media.
 Students are introduced to a number of digital tools for research, scholarly communication, and public engagement and will work to apply those tools to their individual research interests and goals.

-- The course will provide an introduction to the public and digital humanities in religious studies.
+- The course will provide an introduction to the public humanities in religious studies.

-- The course will introduce digital tools and platforms for research, scholarly communication, and public engagement.
+- The course will introduce digital tools and platforms for scholarly communication and public engagement.

-- The course will discuss the current state of digital humanities and public humanities in the field of religious studies.
+- The course will discuss the current state of public humanities in the field of religious studies.